 Before the Lord God made man upon the earth He first prepared for him a world of useful and pleasant things for his sustenance and delight.
 In the Genesis account of the creation these are simply "things."
 They were made for man's use, but they were meant always to be external to the man and subservient to him.
 In the deep heart of the man was a shrine where none but God was worthy to come.
-Within him was God; without, a thousand gifts which God had showered upon him.421 ~ when the argument in the back seat is about who is going next on mission to Guatemala or first to
+Within him was God; without, a thousand gifts which God had showered upon him.

 ~ Tozer's The Pursuit of God, Chapter 2